 your interview starts NOW

-I frequently see job candidates acting as if only “official” contacts — like interviews and formal writing samples — count during the hiring process.
-They’ll send flawlessly edited cover letters and writing samples and then check up on their applications with sloppily written emails with spelling errors.
+I frequently see job candidates act as if only “official” contacts — like interviews and formal writing samples — count during the hiring process.
+They’ll send flawlessly edited cover letters and writing samples and then check on their applications with sloppily written emails with spelling errors.
 Or they’ll be charming and polite to me but rude to an assistant.
-If you’re job searching, remember that employers are gathering information about you at every interaction, not just in the interview itself.
-For example…

 I just did a similar blog post (http://tinyurl.com/5vw6dp).
 You are so right.
 People don’t seem to realize sometimes that it’s not just what is “between the lines” that is being noticed and judged.
 How players behave in the dugout and the clubhouse counts too!